 A provision is a liability of uncertain timing or amount.
 Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and the amount of the obligation can be measured reliably.
-If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tex rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
+If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.

-The amount recognized as a provision is the best estimate of the expenditure required to settle the present obligation at the end of the reporting period.
 The provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate.